9 Herbs for Calming Nerves and Easing Anxiety

 Plants with soothing properties for nerves and anxiety

-This herb is also recommended for headaches and menstrual cramps.
+This herb is also good for headaches and menstrual cramps.
 You can buy passionflower extract in health food stores or diet stores, and add a few drops to a glass of water, a cup of tea, or fresh orange juice.

-At the same time it has a sedative effect on people who are stressed or anxious.
-It’s recommended to consume ginseng extract made with alcohol and water: dilute a few drops in a glass of water, juice, or tea.
+At the same time, it has a sedative effect on people with a lot of stress or anxiety.
+It’s best to consume ginseng extract made with alcohol and water: dilute a few drops in a glass of water, juice, or tea.

 You can choose fresh flowers and leaves to add to various dishes, or even as flavoring for various juices and lemonades.
-If you buy dried leaves, enjoy them as a tea (add a handful of leaves to a cup of boiling water).
+Or, if you buy dried leaves, have them as a tea (add a handful of leaves to a cup of boiling water).
 You can also combine verbena with valerian, chamomile, or mint.

 St. John’s wort

 It has strong relaxing properties and is used to combat stress, anxiety, and insomnia.
-It also has antispasmodic effects, so it’s recommended for people who engage in a lot of sports or physical activities.
-As if that weren’t enough, lemon balm is also used to alleviate stomach cramps.
+It also has antispasmodic effects, so it’s great for people who engage in a lot of sports or physical activities.
+As if that weren’t enough, lemon balm is also a good way to alleviate stomach cramps.It might interest you...